JaneliaSciComp/BigStitcher-Spark/README.md

 The blocksize defaults to `128x128x128`, and can be changed with `--blockSize 64,64,64` for example.

 You can open the N5 in Fiji (`File > Import > HDF5/N5/ZARR/OME-NGFF`) or by using `n5-view` from the [n5-utils package](https://github.com/saalfeldlab/n5-utils).

+***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
+It scales to large datasets as it tests for each block that is written which images are overlapping.
+For cloud execution one can additionally pre-fetch all input data for each compute block in parallel.
+You need to specify the `XML` of a BigSticher project and decide which channels, timepoints, etc. to fuse.

 ### Non-Rigid Fusion<a name="nonrigid-fusion">